GoogleCloudPlatform/ai-on-gke/jupyter-on-gke/README.md

     * enable_iap_service - Enables the IAP service API.
 Leave as false if IAP is enabled before.
     * brand - creates a brand for the project, only one is currently allowed per project.
 If there is already a brand, leave the variable empty.
     * support_email - used by brand, required field.
+    * **IMPORTANT** client_id and client_secret - If your brand is `external`, you must provide your own client_id and client_secret.
+If your brand is `internal`, you can choose to leave the variable as is and allow terraform to create one for you.
+        * if you do bring your own OAuth client, you must add to the `Authorized redirect URIs` Field:  `https://iap.googleapis.com/v1/oauth/clientIds/<client ID>:handleRedirect`

     **Note:**
     We allow user to set their own domains, in the `variables.tf` file.
 Since we are also using an Ingress Object, it is required for the Ingress to also have specifiy the name of the global static address.